n-chicken/mta-exchange-bot/README.md

   - Alternatively, automatically remove old user data within a yet-to-be-determined time frame

 ## Setup / Contributing
-Follow this [tutorial on how to setup a discord bot](https://www.youtube.com/watch?v=ygc-HdZHO5A) to get a discord token key.
+Follow this [tutorial on how to setup a discord bot](https://www.youtube.com/watch?v=ygc-HdZHO5A) to get a discord token key with the appropriate permissions.
 After you get the key, just run the script as:

 ```
-MTA_EXCHANGE_DISCORD_BOT_TOKEN='<your key>' python bot.py
+python bot.py <your key>
 ```

+Or alternatively add it as an environment variable and run the script with no arguments.